BOKA Vanguard: Costa Concordia proposal

-In September 2013, Dockwise Vanguard was proposed to move Costa Concordia from Isola del Giglio to a salvage yard on the Italian mainland for "breaking" and Costa Crociere announced a $30 million option with Royal Boskalis Westminster the following month to use the ship.
+In September 2013, Dockwise Vanguard was proposed to move from Isola del Giglio to a salvage yard on the Italian mainland for "breaking" and Costa Crociere announced a $30 million option with Royal Boskalis Westminster the following month to use the ship.
 In the event, Dockwise Vanguard was not used, and Costa Concordia was instead refloated and towed to Genoa in July 2014.